MysteriousGuardian/Remote-RDP/parts/8_debug.md

 *However it still aroused suspicion, since I didn't have any problems since before fixing my WireGuard.
 Maybe the Hyper-V switch created a faulty switch?
 I deleted my old switch and created a fresh one with correct settings.
 Still no victory.*

 **Firewall (Home PC)**: *I had another thought that my firewall could have blocked communications from server to my home PC, but I realized that it was impossible, since both are in the same network (HomePC had 192.168.1.50 and Server had 192.168.1.49).
 I didn't want to take risks, so I turned off home PC firewall and tried to send a ping.
 No positive results.*

+I had to do a workaround, in which led me to create another peer user.
+This new peer user is for my home PC to connect with when I go to school for example.
+Before going out, I turn on VPN and wait 5 seconds for handshake.
+It was functional, but it definitely caused a workaround of my entire project goal.

+# Reflection

+Project Remote RDP taught me a lot of valuable skills.
+It taught me lots of technical skills, such as routing, WireGuard setup, networking and hypervisor management.
+However it did teach me lots of mental skills, such as problem solving, planning & designing and logical thinking.
+Would I do something like this again?
+Probably not for a while.
+But was it worth it?
+Absolutely!